GreenDelta/olca-conversion-service/README.md

 ```

 #### Mapping files
-In the configuration, a folder with mapping files can be specified.
-The
+In the `mappings` folder of a reference system, mapping files can be specified.
-conversion service currently supports mapping files for the EcoSpold 1
+The conversion service currently supports mapping files for the EcoSpold 1
 (`ecospold_flow_map.csv`) and ILCD (`ilcd_flow_map.csv`) import.
 You can
 prepare a database with reference flows in [openLCA](http://www.openlca.org/)
-which you can use in the conversion service (see the database configuration
+which you can export as JSON-LD package and put as `data.zip` into the
-above).
-In a conversion, a data set in a specific format is first imported
+respective folder of the reference system.
+In a conversion, a data set in a
-into this database and then exported into the target format.
-In the import,
+specific format is first imported into an in-memory database and then exported
-the flow mappings are then applied.
-The mapping files are simple CSV files
+into the target format.
+In the import, the flow mappings are then applied.
+The
-with the following columns:
+mapping files are simple CSV files with the following columns:

 ```
 0: UUID of the flow in the source format